aapatil2004/Credit_Card_Fraud_Detection/README.md

     pip install -r requirements.txt
     ```

-4. **Run the application:**
+4. **Set up the database:**

     ```bash
+    flask db init
+    flask db migrate -m "Initial migration."
-    flask run
+    flask db upgrade
     ```

+5. **Run the application:**

+    ```bash
+    python app.py
+    ```

     The application will be available at `http://127.0.0.1:5000/`.

-## Usage

 ### Web Interface

 1. Navigate to `http://127.0.0.1:5000/` in your web browser.
+2. Register a new user or log in with existing credentials.
-2. Enter the transaction details in the provided form.
+3. Enter the transaction details on the features page.
-3. Click the "Predict" button to see if the transaction is fraudulent or not.
+4. Click the "Predict" button to see if the transaction is fraudulent or not.

-### API Endpoints

-You can use the following API endpoints to integrate with other applications:

-- **Predict Transaction:**

-    ```http
-    POST /predict
-    ```

-    **Request Body:**

-    ```json
-    {
-      "transaction_details": {
-        "feature1": value1,
-        "feature2": value2,
-        ...
-      }
-    }
-    ```

-    **Response:**

-    ```json
-    {
-      "prediction": "fraudulent" or "not fraudulent",
-      "probability": 0.85
-    }
-    ```

 ## Dataset

 The dataset used for training the machine learning model is not included in this repository due to size constraints.
-You can download a publicly available credit card fraud detection dataset from sources such as [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+You can download a credit card fraud detection dataset from [this Google Drive link](https://drive.google.com/drive/folders/1aFhESGez12FMUmDD2kbaBbGR5ewF5-yF).

 ## Model

-The machine learning model used in this project is a pre-trained classifier.
-You can train your own model using the dataset and update the application accordingly.
+The machine learning model used in this project is XGBoost.
+You can train your own model using the given dataset and update the application accordingly.

 ## Contributing

-We welcome contributions to improv
+We welcome contributions!
+Please fork the repository and submit a pull request for any improvements or new features.